Mat hold candlestick pattern guidelines

 Bearish MAT hold pattern example

-The Bearish Mat Hold candlestick Pattern consists of 5-candlesticks; the ideal case is as follows:
+The Bearish Mat Hold candlestick Pattern consists of 5-candlesticks similar to a tweezer candlestick; the ideal case is as follows:

 - The 1st Candlestick: A large Bearish candle where the open and close are far from each other, with a little shadow at both ends.